 - Stiffness and discomfort when moving the elbow or lower arm

-Common Causes for Elbow Injuries
+Causes of Elbow Injuries

 Many of the elbow injuries that occur are related to overuse rather than a blunt trauma to the arm.
 Sports such as golf, tennis, and any activity in which an object is thrown place direct pressure on the various structures that support the elbow joint.
 Therefore, the repetition of certain activities can cause inflammation and breakdown of the joint.
 Some injuries to the elbow, such as bursitis, may be caused by continually leaning onto the elbows.

 - Tennis elbow is a common overuse injury that affects the tendon on the outside of the forearm.
-Due to repetitive motion, the tendon begins to separate from the bone
+Due to repetitive motion, the tendon begins to separate from the bone.

 - Golfer’s elbow is also a tendon injury related to overuse, but this form of tendonitis affects the inside of the elbow.